trantdai/trantdai.github.io/resume.md

 - Undertake a key role in the Cisco/Blue Coat to Palo Alto migration project
 - Conduct research on Palo Alto advanced features: Threat Prevention, User-ID, App-ID, Content-ID, SSL decryption, WildFire, URL Filtering, design and implement these on managed firewalls
-- Provide full lifecycle managment of network security devices from design, engineering, implementation to maintenance
+- Provide full lifecycle management of network security devices from design, engineering, implementation to maintenance
 - Be part of global network security team to administer, troubleshoot and provide last level follow-the-sun support for AMADEUS complex global network of more than 152 Palo Alto, Cisco firewall and Blue Coat proxy clusters via Panorama, Cisco Security Manager, Blue Coat Director, and SIEM tools Qradar and Splunk
-- Develop and maintain diagrams and knowledgebase articles of global managed firewall and proxy systems
+- Develop and maintain diagrams and knowledge base articles of global managed firewall and proxy systems
 - Support the development & definition of AMADEUS security standards, policies & procedures and implement these through technical means
 - Provide security consulting and implementation of security concepts and audits for internal and external customers
 - Work closely with vendors’ TAC and professional services to resolve complex issues, fine-tune systems, and explore new features to meet emerging business challenges